 This is the story of how I woke one day and thought: “let’s save money and make herbal tinctures at home”.
 I remember being mystified by the idea of placing cucumber slices on your eyes to reduce puffiness as a teen.
 Then I saw a recipe to make a mask for my face with something like an egg white and honey.
 After that is was mayonnaise or olive oil as a hair mask.
 I eagerly ‘devoured’ all these homemade beauty recipes.

 As I got older I got more curious about healing myself with natural remedies.
-I have no issues with taking a prescription pill but I won’t say no to trying a more natural route, as a stand alone treatment or as a complement.
+I have no issues with taking a prescription pill but I won’t say no to trying a more natural route, as a stand-alone treatment or as a compliment.
 A vinegar hair rinse cleared my itchy scalp problem and peppermint essential oil rubbed on my temple and forehead can clear headaches.
 My latest big homemade remedy discovery is herbal tinctures.

 Valerian and Skullcap for Insomnia